The Clear Edge

 What it looks like:

-Tracking all five numbers weekly.
-Recording data diligently.
-But doesn’t know if the numbers are good or bad.
-Revenue is $52K this month.
-Is that healthy?
-Margin is 34%.
-Should it be higher?
-Pipeline is $87K.
-Is that sufficient?
+You track all five numbers every week and record the data carefully, but you have no idea whether the numbers are good or bad.
+Revenue is $52K this month—does that count as healthy?
+Margin is 34%—should that be higher?
+Pipeline is $87K—is that enough?

 Why it happens:

-Setting targets feels arbitrary.
-“What if I pick the wrong number?”
-Fear of setting targets that are too high (feels like failure) or too low (feels like settling).
+Setting targets feels arbitrary and raises “What if I pick the wrong number?” worries, along with fear of aiming too high (and feeling like you failed) or too low (and feeling like you settled).

 How to avoid:

-Set clear target ranges for each number based on industry benchmarks and your goals.
-Targets don’t have to be perfect.
-They just need to exist so you know whether you’re on track or off track.
+Set clear target ranges for each number based on industry benchmarks and your goals; they don’t need to be perfect, they just need to exist so you can see whether you’re on track or off track.

 Start with: